dcunited001/dcunited001.github.io/_posts/2019-04-10-the-highest-man-as-the-lawgiver-of-the-future.md

 business cycle of boom and bust.
 However, it is possible to attain such singular oneness while accelerating evolutionary mechanisms.
 And I believe that is what Nietzsche was writing about.

+#### Lilliputians Find Themselves So Easily Controlled.

+> Wow, look how effective that is for insects!
+>
+> The metaphorical methods to "invisible fence" people with
+> disinformation are fascinating, but ultimately facile.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/DcPHP24zxOw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 [^guerilla-theater]: Being a victim of street theatre combined with
     hypnosis and NLP, let me tell you: [guerrilla